pts/pymediafileinfo/README.txt

     * Raw MPEG audio streams without MPEG-ADTS frame wrapping are not detected.
       (Does this even exist?
 Aren't just junk in the beginning of the mpeg-adts file?)

+Q8.
+What scanning tools are available in addition to mediafileinfo.py?

+A8. quick_scan.py is a small Python script which detects size=, mtime= and
+    symlink= only.
+Its functionality is also avaiable as `mediafileinfo.py --quick' and `media_scan.py --quick'.
+It is very quick, because it doesn't even open the files.

+    mediafilefileinfo.py detects size=, mtime=, symlink=, format= and media parameters (e.g. width= and height=).
+Its functionality is also available as `media_scan.py --info'.
+It is quick, because it reads only the first few kilobyte of each file.

+    media_scan.py detects size=, mtime=, symlink=, format=, media parameters (e.g. width= and height=), sha256= and xfidfp= (visual fingerprint of images using the findimagedupes.pl algorithm, specify --fp=yes to enable).
+Its functionality is also available as `media_scan.py --info'.

 TODO
 ~~~~